This post may contain affiliate links. Please see my disclosure policy for more details.

 9. Royal National Park: Wattamolla Beach

-Situated between Sydney and Wollongong, “The Royal” is a popular day trip from Sydney for those looking to get back to nature.
+Situated between Sydney and Wollongong, the Royal National Park is a popular day trip from Sydney for those looking to get back to nature.
 Wattamolla Beach is easy to reach by car and passes by the beautifully located café at Audley Dance Centre.

 As well as a lovely beach, you’ll find Wattomolla Lagoon, a picnic area and walks along the Royal Coast Track.